mindok/hugodeploy/README.md

   - .git
   - /tmp
 ```

+### Troubleshooting FTP connections
+Most problems with hugodeploy are related to FTP connections and the widely differing implementation of the FTP specification in different servers.

+The first thing to try is disabling TLS.
+This is generally a bad idea as your password and data will be transmitted in clear text.
+However, some servers just don't have a TLS connection option.
+To disable TLS, use the ftp.disabletls option in the configuration file.

+The next thing to do is turn on Verbose or Debug mode either in the config file or using the -v or -d command line switches.
+This activates goftp's debugging output and you will be able to see the commands going back and forth between hugodeploy and your ftp server.

+If neither of those work, log an issue on github with some details from the logged output.
+Be sure to remove passwords and other sensitive details from the log - they appear in a couple of places.

 ## A few notes on code organisation
 deploy.DeployScanner traverse all files in sourceDir and compares them with what's in deployRecordDir.